seanpmaxwell/Typescript-Best-Practices/README.md

 ### Variables
 - Static primitives/arrays should be declared at the top of files at the beginning of the "Variables" section and use UPPER_SNAKE_CASE (i.e. `const SALT_ROUNDS = 12`).
+- Simple arrays and objects (objects don't contain any nested objects) just meant to hold static data and marked with `as const` can also be UPPER_SNAKE_CASE.
-- Variables declared inside functions should be camelCase
+- Variables declared inside functions should be camelCase, always.
 - Boolean values should generally start with an 'is' (i.e. session.isLoggedIn)
 - Use `one-var-scope` declarations for a group of closely related variables.
 This actually leads to a slight increase in performance during minification.
 DONT overuse it though.
 Keep only the closely related stuff together.
 ```typescript